General eligibility criteria for all nominations

 Work must have been published or broadcast in NSW or had an impact on the NSW community.

-All entries must have been published or broadcast between 1 July 2024 and 30 June 2025.
+All entries must have been published or broadcast between 1 July 2025 and 30 June 2026.

-Media content nominated under the previous 2025 Multicultural Community Medals is not eligible.
+Media content nominated under the previous 2026 Multicultural Community Medals is not eligible.

 -

-All entries must have been published or broadcast between 1 July 2024 and 30 June 2025.
+All entries must have been published or broadcast between 1 July 2025 and 30 June 2026.

-Media content nominated under the previous 2025 Multicultural Community Medals is not eligible.
+Media content nominated under the previous 2026 Multicultural Community Medals is not eligible.

-Open to public relations, advertising, and digital agencies, not for profits and volunteer groups and internal marketing teams in organisations.
+This award recognises excellence in delivering a multicultural marketing campaign.
+This award is open to public relations, advertising, and digital agencies, not for profits and volunteer groups and internal marketing teams in organisations.

 Joint entries are allowed.